 Tip 4: Set up promotions and voucher codes

-This step should be well known to business owners.
-Voucher codes attract new customers and can catch the eye of those who have left the site without purchasing.
-Everyone loves a good deal.This is why Black Friday is so popular.
+Using promotions or voucher codes is a great way to attract new customers and can catch the eye of those who have left the site without purchasing.
+Consumers love a good deal and this is why Black Friday is so popular.

 Taking advantage of promotions and voucher codes where possible is a marketing strategy that has the potential to build up your list of returning customers and increase profit.